conjurer-rich/flow-decision-records/pages/docs/flow-clinics.md

 1. Welcome and framing (5 mins)

    - Purpose of the clinic
    - Norms: psychological safety, curiosity, advice process

-1. Present the flow challenge (10 mins)
+2. Present the flow challenge (10 mins)

    - What’s the context?
    - What’s the decision or uncertainty?
    - What have you tried or considered?

-1. Advice round (15–25 mins)
+3. Advice round (15–25 mins)

    - Advisors ask clarifying questions
    - Offer options, analogies, patterns, risks, or similar experiences
    - Facilitator may surface or sketch possible options using visual aids

-1. Next steps (5–10 mins)
+4. Next steps (5–10 mins)

    - What decision(s) will the initiator make or explore further?
    - Record a draft Flow Decision Record (FDR)
    - Assign any follow-ups (if needed)

 ## Clinic Outputs

-- Draft or updated Flow Decision Record
+- Draft or updated Flow Decision Record (FDR)
 - Shared understanding of flow constraints or enablers
 - Optionally visual models (sketches, capability maps, service interactions)